open-xml-templating/pizzip/documentation/api_pizzip/load.md

 section: api
 ---

-__Description__ : Read an existing zip and merge the data in the current JSZip object at the current folder level.
+__Description__ : Read an existing zip and merge the data in the current PizZip object at the current folder level.
 This technique has some limitations, see [here]({{site.baseurl}}/documentation/limitations.html).